-The same post COVID 19 Fosway report found that video and curated content are the two most popular learning tools so far in 2021.
+The same post COVID 19 Fosway report found that video and curated content were the two most popular learning tools in 2021.
 Video is always near, if not top, of the list given how much we consume it in our daily lives.
 We all share TikToks or GIFs on those group WhatsApp chats right?

 Video is what people enjoy watching outside of work, so when harnessed correctly in work (so it doesn’t descend into cat videos being watched at the desk) it can really engage your employees and be a powerful tool to drive positive behavioural change.
 Like any way of learning, delivery methods are also key as well as the quality of the video itself.
 So, get ready for some more jargon…